awsdocs/aws-iot-docs/developerguide/register-CA-cert.md

 # Register your CA certificate<a name="register-CA-cert"></a>

-These procedures register a CA certificate with AWS IoT\.
+These procedures describe how to register a CA certificate with AWS IoT\.

 ## Register a CA certificate \(console\)<a name="register-CA-cert-console"></a>